ebonfowl/ralid/README.md

 **Intraclass Correlation Coefficients:** A flexible assessment of either agreement or consistency between scores.
 The ralid package includes one-way random effects, two-way random effects, and two-way mixed effects models that assess both single and average of K raters.
 Validity and reliability assessment are both provided via ICC in this module.
 [Paper](https://www.sciencedirect.com/science/article/pii/S1556370716000158)

+**Bland-Altman Limits of Agreement:** An intuitive assessment of agreement between measures which is very useful for visualizing systematic bias, proportionate bias, and clinical significance.
+The ralid module includes an option to plot regression lines to evaluate systematic bias visually, and outputs the slope of this line and tests the hypothesis that β<sub>1</sub> ≠ 0.
+It also includes options to plot clinical thresholds defined by the user and the TOST equivalance interval discussed below.
+[Paper](https://www.jstor.org/stable/2987937?seq=1)

 **Error Metrics:** Several absolute and relative error metrics are provided by the ralid module.
 - Mean bias
 - Standard deviation of difference scores